-Cabin on board a ship
+Cabin on board ship

-INCLUSIONS

-Stateroom accommodation on board during your voyage Embarkation shuttle transfer to the vessel from Ushuaia

-Shuttle transfer after disembarkation from the ship to Ushuaia city centre or airport

-All Zodiac excursions, as per itinerary, guided by our Expedition Team

-Expedition parka

-Rubber boots loan scheme

-Briefings and lectures by our Expedition Leader and

-Team

-English-speaking Expedition Team

-Full board on the ship - breakfast, lunch, dinner and

-Complimentary house wine, beer and soda at dinner (selected labels and brands, served at our a-la-carte

-Free tea and coffee available 24 hours

-Taxes and landing fees Special photo workshops

-Welcome and Farewell Cocktail Parties

-Digital visual journal link distributed after the voyage, including voyage log, gallery, species list and more!

-EXCLUSIONS

-International or internal flights flights

-Extra excursions and optional activities not mentioned in the itinerary

-Single room supplement and stateroom upgrades

-Meals not on board the ship

-Beverages (other than coffee and tea)

-Tips for the crew (we recommend USD 16 per person per

-Personal expenses (e.g. Albatros Polar Spa services,

-Albatros Ocean Boutique purchases)

-Mandatory waterproof pants for Zodiac landings and excursions

-Laundry, bar, and other personal charges, unless specified

-Travel and medical insurance (compulsory)

-Pre or post cruise travel expenses Visa (if applicable) and passport fees

-Fuel surcharge may be applied to all bookings Anything not mentioned under 'Inclusions'

-Difficulty Rating 2 (light adventure)

-Available on request.
-No single supplement if willing to Single Surcharge share (select cabins only).
+Inclusions PNCLUSIONS Stateroom accommodation on board during your voyage Embarkation shuttle transfer to the vessel from Ushuaia city centre Shuttle transfer after disembarkation from the ship to Ushuaia city centre or airport All Zodiac excursions, as per itinerary, guided by our Expedition Team Expedition Team Bruefings and lectures by our Expedition Leader and Team English-speaking Expedition Team Ful board on the ship - breakfast, lunch, dinner and snacks Complimentary house wine, beer and soda at dinner (selected labels and brands, served at our a-la-carte dinners) Pree tea and coffee available 24 hours Taxes and landing fees Special photo workshops Welcome and Farewell Cocktail Parties Digital visual journal link distributed after the voyage, icuting voyage log, gallery, species list and more!
+Mernational or internal flights flights Extra excursions and optional activities not mentioned in the itinerary Single room supplement and stateroom upgrades Meals not on board the ship Beverages (other than coffee and tea) Tips for the crew (we recommend USD 16 per person per days) Personal expenses (e.g. Albatros Polar Spa services, Albatros Ocean Boutique purchases) Madatory waterproof pants for Zodiac landings and excursions Landardy, bar, and other personal charges, unless specified Tavel and medical insurance (compulsory) Pre or post cruise travel expenses excursions Laundry, bar, and other personal charges, unless specified Difficulty Rating 2 (light adventure) Single Surcharge Available on request.
+No single supplement if willing to share (select cabins only).
 Contact us for more details.

-Falkland Islands, South Georgia & Antarctic Peninsula

-Inclusions

-Prices are based on per person, and may be based off

-quad/triple/ or twin share cabins\ (please contact us for

-more details)

-Prices are correct at time of publishing but are subject to Notes change at any time.

-Itinerary is subject to change depending on weather and
+Notes Prices are based on per person, and may be based off quad/triple/ or twin share cabins (please contact us for more details) Prices are correct at time of publishing but are subject to change at any time.
+Itinerary is subject to change depending on weather and ice conditions.
+Price Dependent upon Departure Date, Fuel Surcharges, Cabin Category, Currency Fluctuations, Seasonality & Availability.

-ice conditions.

-Departure Date, Fuel Surcharges, Cabin Category, Price Dependent upon

-Currency Fluctuations, Seasonality & Availability.